Fusion and reactions of $\alpha$+$^8$Be in the Hoyle resonance and associated resonances region: Phenomenological description of coupled-channel + B e reaction cross sections

-where we have introduced $P_{\rm res}(E,L)$ the phenomenological penetrability in the resonance region, and $P_{\rm contin}(E,L)$ in the off-resonance continuum region.
-The penetrability $P_{\rm res}(E,L)$ is expected to exhibit a resonance structure with its energy position depending predominantly on the pocket potential satisfying the Bohr-Sommerfeld quantization rule, while its width depends on the potential barrier which must be penetrated to reach from the potential pocket to the exterior.
-The penetrability $P_{\rm contin}(E, L)$ for a continuum state is expected to exhibit a smooth behavior as it depends on the penetration over the potential barrier from the pocket region to the exterior.
-However, in the region near a pocket resonance, there may be interference from the presence of the pocket resonances, as the barrier penetrability $P_{\rm contin}(E,L)$ will also depend on the matching of the wavefunction at the boundary of the potential pocket.
+where $P_{\rm res}(E,L)$ and $P_{\rm contin}(E,L)$ are introduced as the phenomenological penetrabilities in the resonance region and off-resonance continuum region, respectively.
+The penetrability $P_{\rm res}(E,L)$ for a quasi-bound state is expected to exhibit a resonance structure and its energy position depends predominantly on the pocket potential satisfying the Bohr-Sommerfeld quantization rule.
+The width of this resonance is determined by the potential barrier penetration or the tunneling process from the potential pocket to the outside region.
+The penetrability $P_{\rm contin}(E, L)$ for a continuum state, on the other hand, is expected to exhibit a smooth energy-behavior as it depends on the penetration over the potential barrier from the pocket region to the outside region.
+Nevertheless, in the region near a pocket resonance, there may be interference between the barrier penetration and the presence of the pocket resonances.
+This is because the barrier penetrability $P_{\rm contin}(E,L)$ is also dependent on the matching of the wave function at the boundary of the potential pocket.